-The overall North Atlantic population of humpback whales is estimated at 10,600 individuals and is increasing (Waring et al., 1999); however the minimum population estimates for the Gulf of Maine stock is 647 individuals with a steadily increasing trend (NMFS, 2003).
-For the period 1993-1997, the total estimated human-caused mortality and serious injury from fishery interactions and vessel collisions is estimated at 4.4 per year (NMFS, 2003).
+The overall North Atlantic population of humpback whales is increasing with an estimated average trend of 3.1% for the period 1979-1993 (Stevick et al., 2003).
+Estimates of population size vary depending on how they are derived (i.e. genetic tagging, photographic marc-recapture analysis, and genotype based analysis) but range between about 7,700 to 11,570 animals (NMFS, 2010b).
+However, the best estimate of abundance for the Gulf of Maine stock is 847 animals with a minimum population estimate 549 animals.
+Current data suggest that the Gulf of Maine humpback whale stock is steadily increasing in size (NMFS, 2010b).
+For the period 1993-1997, the total estimated human-caused mortality and serious injury from fishery interactions and vessel collisions was estimated at 4.4 per year (NMFS, 2003) and recent data from 2004-2010 estimate a slight increase to 4.6 per year (NMFS, 2010b).
 According to Jensen and Silber's (2003) large whale ship strike database, of the 292 records of confirmed or possible ship strikes to large whales, 44 records (15%) were of humpback whales, the second most often reported species next to finback whales (75 records) (26%).
 Of the 5 documented ship strikes resulting in serious injury or mortality for North Atlantic humpback whales from January 1997-December 2001, 3 where located in North Carolina and South Carolina waters.
 Though the total level of human-caused mortality and serious injury is unknown, current data indicate that it is significant; furthermore, mortality off the U.S. Mid-Atlantic States continues to increase (NMFS, 2003).

 (4) Effect Determination.
 Of the six species of whales being considered, only the NARW and humpback whale would normally be expected to occur within the project area during the project construction period.
 Therefore, the proposed project is not likely to adversely affect the blue whale, finback whale, sei whale, and sperm whale.
 Conditions outlined in previous consultations in order to reduce the potential for accidental collision (i.e. contractor pre-project briefings, large whale observers, slow down and course alteration procedures, etc.) will be implemented as a component of this project.
-Based on the implementation of these conditions, dredging activities associated with the proposed project may affect but are not likely to adversely affect the NARW and humpback whale species.
+Based on the implementation of these conditions, the proposed project may affect, not likely to adversely affect the NARW and humpback whale species.

-3.02.3 West Indian Manatee
+4.02.2 West Indian Manatee